Aliipou/Ai-Sensor-Exercise/PROMPTS_USED.md

 ## Academic Integrity Statement

-This solution was developed with AI assistance (Claude Code by Anthropic) as permitted by the assignment guidelines.
+This solution was developed with AI assistance (Claude  by Anthropic) as permitted by the assignment guidelines.
 The AI was used for:
 - Code structure recommendations
 - Algorithm implementation assistance
 - Documentation generation